Employment

 Interested in joining our team?

 Successful candidates will demonstrate a commitment and ability to support our educational philosophy.
-Applicants should be committed to student-centered instruction, a collaborative teaching model, and the integration of social justice into all areas of the curriculum.
+Applicants should be committed to student-centered instruction, a collaborative teaching model, and inclusiveness in all areas of the curriculum.
 Applicants should be capable of modeling courteous and respectful behavior and contributing to the warm, supportive atmosphere that is the hallmark of our educational environment.
-Applicants who wish to work full time may be experts in a certain content area, but should be well-rounded with a variety of other interests, and willing to act as an assistant guide as well.
+They will also be willing to support neurodiverse students and students with mental health challenges.
+Applicants who wish to work full time may be experts in a certain content area, but should be well-rounded with a variety of other interests, and willing to act as an assistant guide when they are not leading learning activities in their area of expertise.

-You might be interested in teaching all three days, or you might be interested in coming in for a single subject two or three times a week.
+You might be interested in teaching the full day all three on-site days, or you might be interested in coming in for a single subject two or three times a week.
+Perhaps you can work the mornings, but not the afternoons, or vice versa.
 You also might be interested in serving as a substitute guide.
-Either way, we’d love to hear from you!
+Whatever your interest and schedule, we’d love to hear from you!

 Application for Employment